Regional Advocacy Director

 - Strong organizational, written and communication skills

-- Ability to speak publicly, often before legislators
+- Ability to speak publicly, often before legislators and policymakers

 - Strong organizational and teamwork skills